Benefits of Turmeric Has a Long History

 Simply put, diabetes is the body’s inability to process and regulate blood sugar levels.
 Nature’s answer to this condition is insulin’s ability to mobilize the glucose from the blood to the muscles, fat and liver cells.
 In Type 2 diabetics, since sugar does not metabolize, it turns to fat, which in turn leads to increase in bad cholesterol levels in the body.
 Simply put, this means that turmeric has the ability to reduce blood sugar.

 A study on the effects of curcumin in Type 2 Diabetes in Japan concluded,

 These results indicate that turmeric is a promising ingredient of functional food for the prevention and/or amelioration of type 2 diabetes and that curcumin, demethoxycurcumin, bisdemethoxycurcumin, and ar-turmerone mainly contribute to the effects via PPAR-gamma activation.

 Studies on turmeric have been carried out for ages and the effects widely popular for a variety of ailments.
 With modern equipment and technology, we are able to better decipher and understand the many benefits of this miracle spice.
 And fortunately for us in India, we use turmeric as part of our daily intake in the form of curries and dal besides its uses in skin care and cosmetology.
-In fact, in one of its discovery trips, Team Zizira also discovered Lakadong turmeric as well as Megha Turmeric 1, which have curcumin levels more than that found in the ordinary varieties.
+Do you know any interesting health benefits of turmeric?
+Share it with us.